ICT-2021-MS/teach-hibernateBasic/README.md

 <details>
 <summary>
-Tip 3
+Hint 3
 </summary>
 To set the name of an attribute us the @Column annotation.

-If this is the tip you need please join the intermediary group.
+If this is the hint you need please join the intermediary group.
 </details>

 <details>
 <summary>
-Tip 4
+Hint 4
 </summary>
-To create an autoincrementing field use the @GeneratedValue annotation.
+To create an auto-incrementing field use the @GeneratedValue annotation.
 You also need to set the strategy.
 </details>

 <details>
 <summary>
-Tip 5
+Hint 5
 </summary>
 For the many to one relation in cupboard you have to create a opposing attribute with a one to many mapping.
 Here you then also have to set the join column.
 </details>